Zombies!!!: Expansions

 Zombies!!!
 7: Send in the Clowns: Now players must deal with zombified clowns in a circus.
 Adds 15 new map tiles, 32 new event cards, 25 zombie clown figures and is one of two expansions designed as an alternate starting location opposed to the base set's "Town Square" (usage of the base set tiles or as a starting location are optional).

 Zombies!!!
 8: Jailbreak: Set in a penitentiary.
-Players must face the hardships of prison-rules zombie combat and dropping the soap.
+Players must face the hardships of prison-rules zombie combat.
 Adds 16 new map tiles, 32 new event cards, introduces new universal "Dodge" rules and is one of two expansions designed as an alternate starting location opposed to the base set's "Town Square" (usage of the base set tiles or as a starting location are optional).

 Zombies!!!
 9: Ashes to Ashes: This expansion adds a cemetery to be explored by the players, including a crematory.
 It can be played as part of the original game or on its own.
 If played on its own the goal is to kill the last zombie on the board.
 Adds 16 new map tiles, 32 new event cards featuring the new "automatic" card type and 25 zombie "kid" figures.

 Zombies!!!
 X: Feeding the Addiction: This expansion came out in 2011.
 It can be played with the first game.
 It comes with 15 new city tiles, 30 new event cards and 6 copies of the new "addiction" cards.
 The newest add-on, is the "addiction cards" which when played, give the player better abilities, but also limit some.

 Zombies!!!
 11: Death Inc.: This Expansion was released in 2012.
 It can be as a standalone game or with the original game.
-It comes with 26 new map tiles, 30 new event cards, 8 "pulling strings" cards, 6 player pawns, Red life (heart) tokens, bullet tokens, 2 dice, 8 director tokens, 1 Zombie CEO, 100 Office worker Zombies, and an instructions sheet.
+It comes with 26 new map tiles, 30 new event cards, 8 "pulling strings" cards, 6 player pawns, life (heart) tokens, bullet tokens, 2 dice, 8 director tokens, 1 Zombie CEO, 100 office worker Zombies, and an instructions sheet.

 Zombies!!!
 12: Zombie Zoo: This expansion was released in 2013.
-It comes with 14 new map tiles, 30 new event cards, rules, lock tokens, and 90 new Zombie Animals (Six different figures) : Lions, tigers, polar bears, hyenas, monkeys and gorillas.
+It comes with 14 new map tiles, 30 new event cards, rules, lock tokens, and 90 new Zombie Animals: Lions, tigers, polar bears, hyenas, monkeys and gorillas.

 Zombies!!!
 13: Defcon Z: This expansion was released in 2014 after a successful Kickstarter campaign.
 It can be played as a standalone game or with the original game.
 It comes with 30 new map tiles and 50 new event cards.

 Zombies!!!
 14: Space Bites: This expansion was released in 2015.
 It is a standalone game set in a space station.
 Unlike other expansions, all of the map tiles are set up prior to play beginning.
 Other modifications to existing rules and new rules specifically for play within this expansion are also introduced.
 It comes with 16 new space station tiles, 30 new event cards and 9 dice.

 Zombies!!!
 15: Another One Bites The Dust: This expansion was released in 2017.
 It adds desert tiles and thirst rules.
 It comes with 15 new desert tiles, 32 new event cards and water tokens.